Bethel Woods Museum

 Stamford Museum & Nature Center

 Experience farm life first-hand on Heckscher Farm.
 A working 19th century New England Farm, Heckscher is home to more than 50 heritage breed animals.
 Join the Nature Classroom for a hike or a nature exhibition at the Overbrook Nature Center.
 Nurture your soul with art at the Bendel Mansion and Museum Galleries, which includes several pieces of Italian Sculpture.
 Discover the stars at the Stamford Observatory and Planetarium, which explores a different astronomical theme each month.
 Come visit Edie and Robert, two North American river otters, as they swim, play, and climb in the Otter Pond!
-These rich experiences are only a 40 minute drive from Blauvelt.
+Only a 40 minute drive from Blauvelt.

 The American Museum of Natural History